patrob/3d-strategy/docs/phases/Discovery.md

 7. Assumptions
 8. Out of Scope

-H1 Title Pattern: <TICKET-ID> Research (if a ticket ID exists; otherwise Use Case Research).
+H1 Title Pattern: <TICKET-ID> Discovery (if a ticket ID exists; otherwise Use Case Discovery).

 ## Section Definitions